Princess Feodora of Leiningen: Life

+Apart from a certain headstrongness, Feodora was generally held to be beautiful and had perfect manners.
+This coupled with the fact that one day she would be the Queen's sister made Feodora a much sought after match, despite her lack of personal fortune.

+Among her suitors was Augustus d'Este, who first proposed to her on 2 December 1825 while on a visit to Coburg.
+Augustus's proposal was rejected by Feodora, but he continued his attempts to court her by sending letters and a gold ring.
+Feodora again rejected his suit and declined the gift of the ring.

+Others who showed interest were the Duke of Nassau and the Duke of Schönberg, the Austrian ambassador.

+All these potential matches were blocked by Conroy, who found Feodora's presence a threat to the Duchess's influence over Victoria.
+He therefore advised that Feodora be married to a German prince of no particular importance.

-Feodora enjoyed a very close relationship with her younger half-sister Victoria, who was devoted to her, although Victoria resented the fact that Feodora was one of only a few other children with whom she was allowed regular interaction.
-Despite their closeness, Feodora was eager to leave their residence at Kensington Palace permanently, as her "only happy time was driving out" with Victoria and her governess Baroness Louise Lehzen, when she could "speak and look as she liked".
+Feodora enjoyed a very close relationship with her younger half-sister Victoria, who too was devoted to her, although Victoria resented the fact that Feodora was one of only a few other children with whom she was allowed regular interaction.
+Despite their closeness, Feodora was eager to leave their residence at [Kensington Palace permanently, as her "only happy time was driving out" with Victoria and Lehzen, when she could "speak and look as she liked".

 Marriage and later life

 In early 1828, Feodora married Ernst I, Prince of Hohenlohe-Langenburg (1794–1860), at Kensington Palace.
 The match was arranged by Queen Adelaide of Great Britain, as Prince Ernst I was her first cousin.
 Prior to that, she had only met him twice.
 After their honeymoon, she returned to the German Confederation, where she lived until her death in 1872.
 The prince had no domain, however, as the principality had been mediatised to Württemberg in 1806.
 The couple lived in a large and uncomfortable castle, Schloss Langenburg.